Samsung Unpacked 2021 will be on April 28 and unveil a 'powerful' Galaxy device

-Another Samsung Unpacked is happening on April 28, and it's anyone's guess what's coming – though given the mention of 'Galaxy' in the scant event description, we could see the Samsung Galaxy Z Fold 3 or a new Galaxy Tab tablet launched.
+Another Samsung Unpacked is happening on April 28 at 10 a.m.
+ET / 7 a.m.
+PT., the company announced in an official blog post, and it's anyone's guess what's coming – though given the mention of 'Galaxy' in the scant event description, we could see the Samsung Galaxy Z Fold 3 or a new Galaxy Tab tablet launched.

 The event was surprise announced with a single tagline: 'The most powerful Galaxy is coming.'
 And, of course, a teaser video showing a mysterious something overloading gadgets and appliances all over town.